erikandersson96/portfolio-project-four/README.md

 #### Help from Stack Overflow

 At first I had an issue that when paginate (press next and previous) in the recipe list on the home page, a user could manually type in a random number in the adress bar like shown in the image below to trigger a 404 page.
-To prevent this I used a solution found on `Stack Overflow` provided to me by my mentor [Benjamin Kavanagh](https://github.com/BAK2K3), the solution can be found via this [link](https://stackoverflow.com/questions/40835222/display-last-page-of-paginated-results-instead-of-404-using-listview) (link).
+To prevent this I used a solution found on `Stack Overflow` provided to me by my mentor [Benjamin Kavanagh](https://github.com/BAK2K3) (link), the solution can be found via this [link](https://stackoverflow.com/questions/40835222/display-last-page-of-paginated-results-instead-of-404-using-listview) (link).
 I just wrote the exact same code as written by `TimB` among those answers and it solved my issue.

 ![Screenshot adressbar manually paginate random wrong number](/assets/readme/wrong-page.png)